 Compact saloons haven’t made much of a splash in the UK car market.
-As a longer, roomier and more practical version of Audi’s 5-door A3 hatchback, the A3 Saloon makes for a compelling proposition.
+As a longer, roomier and more practical version of Audi’s five-door A3 hatchback, the A3 Saloon makes for a compelling proposition.
 You get a big boot, more space for rear-seat passengers and the knowledge that you’re driving something a little bit different from everyone else.
 Why not give it a try?
 You might like it.

 The Audi A3 Saloon is a handsome car, sharing the sharp design cues and premium build quality of its Sportback cousin.
 Its elegant silhouette closely resembles that of the bigger A4, with just its large glasshouse and lower rear roofline telling them apart.

 While its understated looks ensure low-key day-to-day motoring, S line trim models – which feature specially-designed alloy wheels, a lowered ride height and a subtly aggressive bodykit – give the A3 Saloon a sporty, muscular appeal.

 What's it like to drive?

 The A3 Saloon’s driving position is impressive, with good visibility out the front and an equally good view of the essential dials behind the wheel.

 Handling-wise the car benefits from lightly weighted, precise steering, and plenty of grip, which make for a stable, confidence-inspiring drive.

 In both manual and automatic, the A3 Saloon changes gear with considerable enthusiasm, adding to the car’s smooth progress along all but the most rutted of surfaces.
 Cars fitted with Audi’s Quattro 4-wheel-drive system benefit from even better road holding.